Ulu Wehi

 Covered parking is strongly supported across the building: multiple listings explicitly describe carports, covered parking, and garage-type parking.
 At least several independent remarks mention it rather than relying only on checkbox data, so this appears to be a real building feature rather than a copy-paste error.
 The evidence is consistent with the existing high-confidence historical record.

-I searched for explicit deeded-parking wording and found none.
-The listings describe dedicated stalls and carports, but that is not the same as deeded/owned parking.
+I searched for explicit deeded-parking language such as deeded parking, owned stall, or parking included in the deed, and found none.
+The remarks describe dedicated parking stalls and carports, but that is not enough to classify parking as deeded.

 No analysis available

-I looked for parking fee language such as monthly parking charge or parking rental and found nothing.
-The remarks discuss parking availability, but not any separate parking cost.
+I looked for any parking fee language, including monthly parking charges or rental fees, and found nothing.
+The remarks discuss parking availability and dedicated stalls, but do not indicate any separate parking cost.

 No analysis available